NUWCDIVNPT/stig-manager/docs/admin-guide/admin-guide.rst

 Export/Import Data Panel
 ------------------------------------

-This panel allows App Managers to download a representation of most of the data STIGMan manages, minus the actual DISA Reference STIGs themselves.
-This same data can also be imported, but be aware that ALL existing data in that STIGMan instance will be lost.
-If this data is imported into a different STIGMan instance, the destination instance must have all STIGs that were assigned to any Assets from the originating instance.
+This panel allows App Managers to stream JSONL records from the STIG Manager backend database to a file, with an option to GZip compress the stream.
+The final size of the file is unknown when the operation starts, so no progress indication can be provided.
+Transfer rates will be higher if the server does not compress the stream, but the final file may be up to 10x larger.

+The downloaded file can be imported into the same or a different STIG Manager instance.
+All existing data will be overwritten.
+Importing a Gzip compressed file will reduce upload time and memory usage on the API service.

 This feature must be enabled for the deployment by setting the ``STIGMAN_EXPERIMENTAL_APPDATA`` environment variable to ``true``.

 .. warning::
-   This feature is considered Experimental!
-Use at your own risk, and rely on daily database backups to maintain your data!
-ALL data in the destination instance will be replaced!
+   This feature is Experimental and continues to be developed, breaking changes may happen.
+Use at your own risk and rely on daily database backups to maintain your data.
+ALL data in the destination instance will be replaced.

 .. thumbnail:: /assets/images/admin-app-data.png
       :width: 50%